LiaoJimmy/effective-typescript/pages/ts-go.md

 # Developer Roadmap

-- TypeScript 6 (JS) will introduce some deprecations and breaking changes
+- TypeScript 6 (TS) will introduce some deprecations and breaking changes
 - TypeScript 7.0 (Go)